kalibera/rifcond/README.md

 The reports in `outputs_all` use `R_KEEP_PKG_SOURCE=yes` and `_R_CHECK_LENGTH_1_CONDITION_=abort,verbose`, which means that R fails on condition of length bigger than one no matter from which package is the problematic code.
 The outputs are from recent CRAN packages and from BIOC 3.7, packages versions are again detailed in the `README` file.
+The reports in `outputs_38_all` are for tests with BIOC 3.8.

 With the `abort` option, R aborts unconditionally and reports diagnostic information to help debugging, but this means that only one instance of the